Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 As a trader, you are never short on ways to speculate on the markets, especially with derivative trading.

-Forwards are contracts to exchange currencies at an agreed rate and date in the future and work similarly to spot forex trading.
+Forwards are contracts to exchange currencies at an agreed rate and date in the future.
+These work in a similar way to spot forex trading.
 Although you can speculate with forwards, they are geared toward businesses that need to hedge against currency risk.

 What Is Spread Betting?

-Spread betting is a derivative product you can use to capitalise on the price movements of a financial market without owning the underlying asset.
-You can use spread betting on a variety of markets (stocks, indices, forex, and commodities) and bet on the rise (long) or fall (short) of the market price.
+Spread betting is a derivative product you can use to capitalise on the price movements of a financial market without owning it.

-These features make spread betting an attractive financial derivative because you can take advantage of bullish and bearish markets, giving plenty of opportunities to bet during the day.
+These features make spread betting an attractive financial derivative because you can take advantage of both bullish and bearish markets, giving you plenty of opportunities to bet during the day.

 How Does Spread Betting Work?